raya77/target.en/help/main/c-experiences/c-manage-content/aem-experience-fragments.md

 **To consume experience fragments using the VEC:**

+>[!NOTE]
+>
+>Experience fragments exported as JSON in [!DNL Target] cannot be used in activities created using the VEC; only HTML experience fragments are supported in VEC-based activities.
+If you would like to use JSON experience fragments, use them in activities created using the [Form-based experience composer](/help/main/c-experiences/form-experience-composer.md).

 1. In [!DNL Target], while creating or editing an experience in the [Visual Experience Composer](/help/main/c-experiences/experiences.md#concept_A2E10F6AFB3D4AEAB6951EE14688848D), click the location on the page where you want to insert [!DNL AEM] content, then select the desired option to display the [!UICONTROL Choose an Experience Fragment] list.

    * [!UICONTROL Insert Before]